Cloud Atlas (film): Controversy

-The advocacy group Media Action Network for Asian Americans (MANAA) and several commentators online criticized the film's use of yellowface to allow non-Asian actors to portray Asian characters in the neo-Seoul sequences.
-MANAA President Guy Aoki also called the lack of blackface being used to portray black characters a double standard.
-The directors responded that the same multi-racial actors portrayed multiple roles of various nationalities and races (not just Asian) across a 500-year story arc, showing "the continuity of souls" critical to the story.
-The portrayal of Moriori character Autua by a Black British man was subject to similar scrutiny, and was seen as offensive and confusing for audiences.
+The advocacy group Media Action Network for Asian Americans (MANAA) and several commentators online criticized the film's use of white actors in yellowface to portray East Asian characters in the neo-Seoul sequences.
+MANAA President Guy Aoki said that the film had a double standard, as it used black actors to portray black characters.

+The directors responded that the same multi-racial actors portrayed multiple roles of various nationalities and races (not just East Asian) across a 500-year story arc, showing "the continuity of souls" critical to the story.
+The portrayal of Moriori character Autua by a Black British man was subject to similar scrutiny; it was criticized by some as offensive and confusing for audiences.

 Accolades

-The film was pre-nominated for the Academy Award for Best Visual Effects, but was not nominated in any category.
+The film was shortlisted for the Academy Award for Best Visual Effects, but was not nominated in any category.